PACEHackWeek/pace-2024/book/preliminary/git.md

 To use the Personal Access Token, you need to use `git` to do something that requires authentication, such as pushing to a repository or cloning a private repository.
 These actions will prompt for input of your credentials.
-When prompted for a password, user your created token.
+When prompted for a password, use the Personal Access Token rather than your GitHub password.

 ```{attention}
 The prompt for the `Password:` will not show any characters that are entered